I enjoy researching poetry and sharing my findings with readers.

 And the message of the yew tree is blackness – blackness and silence."

-The Difference Between the Two Poems
+Differences Between the Two Poems

 The two poems, both about the moon representing a mother figure, were written by two different people in two different time zones.
 Louisa May Alcott lived from 1832 to 1888.
 Her father served in the Civil War fighting for the North and her family had much financial hardship.
-Although she is mostly known for her novel Little Women which was based loosely on her childhood, she did publish several poems.
+Although she is mostly known for her novel Little Women that was based loosely on her childhood, she did publish several poems.
 In her poem, she describes the Moon as being like a gentle mother's face.
 The moon is described as being a motherly guardian or protector.
 Sylvia Plath lived from 1932 to 1963.
 Although she also describes the moon as a motherly figure, the moon she describes is not loving or protective like the one in Alcott's poem.
 The moon is described as being distressed as it drags "the sea after is like a dark crime".
 The moon is also described as being quiet or suffering in silence which is much of what Sylvia Plath did as she was clinically depressed.

-"The Moon Was But a Chin Of Gold"
+"The Moon Was But a Chin Of Gold" by Emily Dickinson